moritzwesemann/weatherAppJS/README.md

   - UV index and cloud cover
 - Interactive weather charts and meteograms
 - Daily weather forecasts with detailed breakdowns
-- Responsive design for mobile and desktop
-- Custom weather icons for different conditions

 ## Project Structure